SNK Heroines: Tag Team Frenzy

-(officially written as SNK HEROINES ~Tag Team Frenzy~) is a fighting game developed for PS4 by SNK and for Nintendo Switch and PC by Abstraction Games.
-The game was released for the Nintendo Switch and PlayStation 4 in September 2018 and was published in Japan and Asia by SNK and SEGA and in North America and Europe by NIS America.
+is a fighting game developed for PS4 by KOF Studio and for Nintendo Switch and PC by Abstraction Games.
+The game was released for the Nintendo Switch and PlayStation 4 in September 2018 and was published in Japan and Asia by SNK and SEGA and in International version by NIS America.
 An arcade version was released the following October and the Microsoft Windows version arrived in February 2019.
-It is a spiritual successor to SNK Gals' Fighters and features a 2v2 tag-team gameplay system.
+It is a spiritual successor to SNK Gals' Fighters and features a 2v2 tag-team gameplay system, which was also used in Kizuna Encounter: Super Tag Battle.

 Gameplay

 As the game's title suggests, SNK Heroines: Tag Team Frenzy is a versus fighting game where each player uses two characters per fight but the players also choose an "Attacker" that serves as the playable character as well as a "Supporter" that assist the former.
 In contrast to other fighting games, it is impossible to defeat the enemy with a normal move, necessitating the use of a finishing move called the "Dream Finish".
 A move button can protect the character, while items are included for further gameplay features.

 The game offers a story with different dialogues occurring depending on the characters fighting.
 Each character has additional costumes; cosmetic items are available to the players if they wish to change their characters' visual appearances.
 There is an online mode alongside an Spectator Mode where players can see other people's fights.